-You may have seen numerous documentaries about World War II that tell what it’s like to fight on the frontlines.
-Yet, have you ever thought about what it would be like in those times as an ordinary civilian?
-How would your life change if your country suddenly goes to war?
+You may have seen numerous documentaries about World War II that tell what it’s like to fight on the front lines.
+Yet, have you ever thought about what it would be like as an ordinary civilian in those times?
+How would your life change if your country suddenly went to war?
+This can all be answered by war economics.

 Nowadays, such a discussion grows more widespread as the conflict between Ukraine and Russia continues.
 Even people thousands of miles away can feel its impact, and more countries ramp up their military spending.
 Fortunately, this article can provide some insights.

-We will begin by looking back at the economic situation during the Second World War.
+We will begin by examining the economic situation during the Second World War.
 After that, we will explore how the recent Western conflict affects the Ukrainian economy.
-Later, we will discuss the ongoing and impending effects of this crisis on your life.
+Later, we will talk about this crisis’s ongoing and impending effects on your life.

-Look for the most popular books in history, and you’re bound to come across The Art of War.
+Look for the most popular books in history, and you’ll come across The Art of War.
 The Chinese general Sun Tzu wrote it thousands of years ago, and it guided generals from his time until now.

 Yet, you may find the beginning of the book odd.
 It talks about choosing non-violent options for resolving conflicts instead of retaliating with an immediate armed response.